anwaaralikhan/essentials/angluar/most_asked_qa.md

  - Directives
  - Data Binding
  - Services (This component is used to develop the components, which can be used to share in the entire application.)
+ Services help us in not repeating the code.
+With the creation of services, we can use the same code from different components.
+Here is the command to create a service in angular, ng g service User (a UserService is created when this command is used).

  - Dependency Injection
  - Routing